The Negro Farmer

 The Negro Farmer: Extension Work for Better Farming and Better Living is a 1938 educational film made by the United States Department of Agriculture with assistance from the Tuskegee Institute.
-It features music, entitled "Negro Melodies", from the Tuskegee Institute Choir directed by African American composer William L. Dawson (composer).
-Through commentary from a white male narrator using racial innuendo inferring African American inferiority in farming practices, the film is a condescending, "paternalistic portrait of black rural life", intended to "halt a mass migration to the urban north by black people".
+It features music, entitled "Negro Melodies", from the Tuskegee Institute Choir directed by African American composer William L. Dawson.
+Through commentary from a white male narrator using racial innuendo implying African American inferiority in farming practices, the film is a condescending, "paternalistic portrait of black rural life", intended to "halt a mass migration to the urban north by black people".

-With a 23 minute runtime, the film features Redoshi (c.
+With a 23-minute runtime, the film features Redoshi (c.
 1848 – 1937) (renamed Sally Smith by her enslaver, Washington Smith), a West African woman taken to Dallas County, Alabama in 1860.
 Redoshi is considered one of the two last surviving victims of the transatlantic slave trade.